osisoft/Client-Failover-Service/content/installation/Install-the-failover-service.md

 To install:

-1. Double-click the .msi file in the installation kit to launch the Client Failover Service Setup Wizard.
+1. Double-click the .msi file in the installation kit to launch the Adapter Failover Service Setup Wizard.

-2. In the Configuration window, verify the system location to install Client Failover Service.
+2. In the Configuration window, verify the system location to install the Adapter Failover Service.
 You can accept the default location on your C: drive or select **Change** to customize your location.

 3. Verify the Port Number.
 The port number defaults to 5495 but it can be modified to any number between 1025 and 65,000.